arbor-sim/arbor/doc/tutorial/single_cell_swc.rst

 are more accurate because they simulate the continuous nature of a neuron more closely.

 The user controls the discretisation using a *cv_policy*.
-There are a few different policies to choose from. and they can be composed with one another.
+There are a few different policies to choose from, and they can be composed with one another.
 In this example, we would like the "soma" region to be a single CV, and the rest of the morphology to be comprised of CVs with a maximum length of 1 μm:

 .. code-block:: python